JeremyRiva/BFSAlgorithm/README.md

 # Path planning with graph search algorithms

 ## Outline
-The aim of the project is to program a graph search algorithm to find a route both optimal and complete.
-In this scenario the breadth-first search is compared to the A* search algorithm.
+The __breadth-first search__ is compared to the __A* search__ algorithm.
 In this scenario the breadth-first search algorithm is not as efficient due to it's uninformed radial approach of searching.
 On the other hand the A* search is more efficient as it is informed, in other words it is aware of where the goal is located, hence finding the shortest route.

 ## Structure overview